joshburgess/tagged-ts/README.md

 // }) => Maybe<number>
 ```

-Alternatively, we could use the more configurable `mkTaggedCustom`.
+Instead, we could use the more configurable `mkTaggedCustom`.
 Example:

 ```ts
 import { __, mkTaggedUnionCustom, thunk } from 'tagged-ts'